denysdovhan/home-assistant-config/README.md

 ## Automation

 My home is awakened by these automations.
+The list is automatically and regularly updated.
 You can browse them by categories.
 Links will guide you to the specific automation in `automations.yaml` file.

 <!-- start-automations -->